IN CONVERSATION WITH ADESH GAUR

 You have sent through a series of photos.
 Tell us a bit about this series?

-As we all know, the whole world is struggling with the virus Covid-19.
-It is very difficult to live in a middleclass family.
-In this series I wanted to state and show how the middle class people live in their own way.
-I shot the in the Kanpur Goods Warehouse for two weeks wanting to understand the entire routine of these migrant labourers.
+As we all know, the whole world is struggling with a Coronavirus.
+It’s very difficult to live in a middle-class family.
+In this order I want to state and show you how the middle class people live in their own way, despite all these troubles these labors started go back to their own homes after working in Kanpur Cement Warehouse.
+I documented this series in Kanpur, India, post Lockdown.

 Where do you find your inspiration?